cvs-health/testilo/README.md

 const jobs = merge(script, batch, requester, true, 'only', false, '240115T1200', 'jobs/', '.json');
 ```

-This invocation references `script`, `batch`, and `requester` variables that the module must have already defined.
+The `merge` module uses these 9 arguments to This invocation references `script`, `batch`, and `requester` variables that the module must have already defined.
 The `script` and `batch` variables are a script object and a batch object, respectively.
-The `requester` variable is an email address.
+The `requester` variable is an email address, or an empty string if none.
 The fourth argument is a boolean, specifying whether to perform test isolation.
 The fifth argument is a string that specifies the Testaro standardization option ('also', 'only', or 'no').
 The sixth argument is a boolean, specifying whether Testaro will allow granular network observation of the job.
-The seventh and eights arguments are strings that contain the parts, before and after the job ID, respectively, of the absolute or relative URL for retrieving the job report.
-In this case, a job with ID `20240420T1426-R7T-archive` will produce a report that can be retrieved at the relative URL `jobs/20240420T1426-R7T-archive.json`.
+The seventh argument is a compact time stamp specifying a date and time, to the nearest minute.
+The eighth and ninth arguments are strings that contain the parts, before and after the job ID, respectively, of an absolute or relative URL.

+The `merge` module In this case, a job with ID `20240420T1426-R7T-archive` will produce a report that can be retrieved at the relative URL `jobs/20240420T1426-R7T-archive.json`.

 The `merge()` function of the `merge` module generates jobs and returns them in an array.
 The invoking module can further dispose of the jobs as needed.